datatrail-jhu/03_fileorganization/scripts/02_organizing_projects_script.md

 You can now click on the word project at the top of the file window and it will take you back up one level.

 Now you will see the folders for data, code, figures, and products.
 We need to create the rest of the folders you will need.
 In the code folder you need to create folders called raw underscore code and final underscore code.
-In the figures folder you need to create the folers exploratory underscore figures and explanatory underscore figures.
+In the figures folder you need to create the folders exploratory underscore figures and explanatory underscore figures.
 Inside of writing create a folder called projects.
 Once you have done this you will have finished setting up the folder structure for a new data science project.
 Every time you start a new project you will need to do these steps to set up the folders you will need to store all the files you will be creating.
 In the next lesson we will talk about how to name the files that will go in these folders.